 If you answered "No" to any of the above questions, it is possible that you are not ready to apply to MECOP.
 If you are unsure please contact your university advisor.
 A list of MECOP advisors for your university can be found here.

-If you answered "Yes" to all of the above questions, and would like to apply to the MECOP program please refer to our calendar for upcoming application windows.
+If you answered "Yes" to all of the above questions, and would like to apply, please refer to our calendar for upcoming application windows.
 If we are currently accepting applications you can find an application form here.

 Students are required to be covered by health insurance according to recent laws.

-Contact your loan provider prior to the start of your internship.
+Contact your loan provider and university financial aid department prior to the start of your internship.
 Some schools require students to request a "leave of absence" in order to keep scholarships and loans intact.